Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # Interpretation of results

 Here, the graphs show some differences compared to the previous case of Val di Fiemme.
-- 2017 (Pre-Vaia): the NDVI curve appears high and narrow, with a distinct peak around the value 0.85, while the fuzzy membership is positioned at 𝜇≈1.
-This seems to indicate a relatively homogeneous and mature forest cover before the disturbance event.
+- 2017 (Pre-Vaia): the NDVI curve appears high and narrow, with a distinct peak around the value ≈0.85, while the fuzzy membership is positioned at 𝜇≈0.97.
+This seems to indicate a homogeneous and mature forest cover before the disturbance event.
-- 2019 (Post-Vaia): NDVI values show a significant drop towards the 0.35–0.40 range, and the fuzzy distribution becomes noticeably flat.
-This shows that the forest structure was lost.
-What we see now is probably just a mix of bare earth and broken trees scattered across the area.
+- 2019 (Post-Vaia): Marcesina suffered one of the most severe impacts.
+The Fuzzy Mean dropped dramatically to 0.222.
+NDVI values show a significant drop towards the 0.35–0.40 range, and the fuzzy distribution becomes noticeably flat.
-- 2021 (Recovery): The data appear to show a persistence of low values or a slight shift to the left in both the NDVI and fuzzy membership, suggesting a slow recovery process.
-- 2023 - 2025 (Recovery): The curves show a significant shift to the right, suggesting a clear recovery phase.
-The NDVI distribution is unimodal (centred on 0.65), which could indicate recolonisation throughout the area.
-Fuzzy membership confirms this progression.
+- 2021 - 2025 (Recovery): The data appear to show a persistence of low values or a slight shift to the left in both the NDVI and fuzzy membership, suggesting a slow recovery process.
+Fuzzy mean rises to 0.465.
+Then the curves show a significant shift to the right, suggesting a clear recovery phase.
+The NDVI distribution is unimodal (centred on 0.65), and the fuzzy membership confirms this progression, reaching 0.716 in 2025.
+Standard deviation decreases over time.

 ```{r, eval=F}
                 Area year NDVI_Mean NDVI_SD Fuzzy_Mean Delta_vs_2019